zabokaa/goodFood/README.md

 ![del](img/three.png)

-- You can delete a food entry by specifying the type of food and the date of the entry.
+- You can delete a food entry by specifying the type of food.
+- All results for that type of food will be displayed along with their date and feeling value and a NUMBER.
+- You can chose the entry you want to be deleted by inputting the NUMBER.

 ### Search for food entries by day